Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: Abstract

 \section{Abstract}

-This paper considers an antenna structure where a (non-large) array of radiating elements is placed at short distance in front of a reconfigurable intelligent surface (RIS).
-This structure is analyzed as a possible emulator of a traditional MIMO antenna with a large number of active antenna elements and RF chains.
-Focusing on both the cases of active and passive RIS, we tackle the issues of channel estimation, downlink signal processing, power control, and RIS configuration optimization.
-With regard to the last point, an optimization problem is formulated and solved, both for the cases of active and passive RIS, aimed at minimizing the channel signatures cross-correlations and thereby reducing the interference.
-Downlink spectral efficiency (SE) formulas are also derived by using the popular hardening lower-bound.
-Numerical results, represented with reference to max-fairness power control, show that the proposed structure is capable of outperforming conventional non-RIS aided MIMO systems even when the MIMO system has a considerably larger number of antennas and RF chains.
+This paper considers an antenna structure where a (non-large) array of radiating elements is placed at short distance in front of a reconfigurable intelligent surface (RIS), herein nicknamed reconfigurable intelligent base station (RIBS).
+We firstly derive a closed-form expression {for the channel between the array of radiating elements and the RIS that captures the near-field effects,} and give some considerations on the channel hardening and favorable propagation in this scenario.
+Focusing on both active and passive RIS, we describe channel estimation and downlink signal processing techniques suitable for the RIBS structure.
+Additionally, we formulate and solve an optimization problem aimed at maximizing the fairness among the users with respect to the downlink power coefficients and RIS configuration both in the cases of active and passive RIBS.
+Numerical results show that the proposed structure is effective and capable of outperforming conventional non-RIS aided MIMO systems, especially in the case of active RIBS.
 The proposed antenna structure is thus shown to be able to approach massive MIMO performance levels in a cost-effective way with reduced hardware resources.